JanNeuendorf/SVC16/specification/specification.typ

   stroke: (paint: rgb("9e9e9e"),thickness: 2pt),
   text(fill: rgb("#000000"), it))

+While this is not needed for the specifications, it might be helpful to look at a very simple example.

-A simple example would be to print all $2^16$ possible colors to the screen.
+Our goal could be to print all $2^16$ possible colors to the screen.
 We make our lives easier, by mapping each index of the screen buffer to the color which is encoded with the index.
 Here, we use the names of the opcodes instead of their numbers.